 Beach Conditions Flags

-- Red means strong currents and or high surf
+- Red Flag — Strong currents and/or high surf

-- Green signifies that it's all right to take a swim
+- Green Flag — It's all right to take a swim

 The Beaches of South Walton have also developed a service that will text the beach conditions for the day directly to your cell phone.
 Visit www.visitsouthwalton.com/beach-safety to get the text number, learn the eight locations of the public beaches with lifeguards and learn how to identify rip currents.

-You can also visit www.sowal.com to see live web cams, read local blogs and learn about Beaches of South Walton events.
+You can also visit www.sowal.com to read local blogs and learn about Beaches of South Walton events.